|Pilot 1st Lt. Robert H. Adams, O-728535 (MIA / KIA) WA

-On September 2, 1943 took off from 3 Mile Drome (Kila Drome) near Port Moresby on an escort B-25 Mitchells from the 38th Bombardment Group on a low level attack mission against Japanese shipping off Wewak.
+On September 2, 1943 took off from 3 Mile Drome (Kila Drome) near Port Moresby piloted by 1st Lt.
+Robert H. Adams on a mission to escort B-25 Mitchells from the 38th Bombardment Group on a low level attack mission against Japanese shipping off Wewak.
 Over the target, a total of thirty-six Japanese fighters from the 13th Sentai, 24th Sentai, 59th Sentai (Ki-43 Oscars) and 68th Sentai (Ki-61 Tonys) took off to intercept the American formation.

 This aircraft failed to return from the mission and was declared Missing In Action (MIA).
 Possibly, this P-38 force landed near the Fly River.